-This bit will be set when the msCAN12 goes into warning status due to the Receive Error counter (REC) exceeding 96 and neither one of the Error interrupt flags or the Bus-Off interrupt flag is set(1).
+This flag is set when the msCAN12 goes into warning status due to the Receive Error counter (REC) exceeding 96 and neither one of the Error interrupt flags or the Bus-Off interrupt flag is set(1).
 If not masked, an Error interrupt is pending while this flag is set.